mrac/decoupled-styling-css-in-js/README.md

 Mission statement:

-> For UI-components to support the similar level of decoupling which is present in native HTML/CSS (HTML element is decoupled from its styling by exposing an API to inject styling via `class` attribute or `className` property).
+> Decoupling from styling for UI-components should be on similar level as in native HTML/CSS (HTML element is decoupled from its styling by exposing an API to inject styling via `class` attribute or `className` property).

 Requirements: